amaenhout/Low-Cost-IoT-System/README.md

 ## Python - Files - ttn2mysql
 The most crucial script are created in python, wihtin the Python/ttn2mysql folder the different files are accessable.
+These files need to be scheduled using crontab on the raspberry Pi.

 ## Python Flask